Last Online: September 15, 2019

 Country: United States

-Old enough to remember what keeping a locked diary under my pillow meant, specially with a pesky older brother!
+I am old enough to remember what keeping a locked diary under my pillow meant, especially with a pesky older brother!

 I have been crafting and letter writing, most of my life, and really love anything hand-made. and if it's cute and tiny, I will love it even more!

 I'm also a stamp collector, and have enjoyed all the beautiful papers from all over the world.
 A letter-writer at heart, I have written to soldiers who do not get any mail, for over 30 years!

 Educated as a teacher, I taught 4th grade for many years, then another many years taught middle school math- - - I am also very involved in Boy Scouting, have been all my life, since my brother is an Eagle Scout..) -

 when I was in middle school, I would love going to the Scout meetings - I mean, WOW - being in the room with all those cute boys....and they HAD to be nice to me, my dad was the Scoutmaster!).so Yes, I love Scouting, I love Scouts.
 I love the lessons it teaches our young boys, and helps them become fine men.

 Swapping: I host a lot of different kinds of swaps, and most of them are newbie-friendly, with just ONE "rule": you MUST have a completed profile.
 Your swap partners want to get to know you, your interests, and anything else you'd like a new friend to know about you.

 A good "rule of thumb" to follow: When I open your profile page, I should have to scroll down to read it!

 There are many good tabs to help, in swapbot, or just use your imagination.